-Due to the COVID-19 outbreak, GTC 2020 was shifted to an all virtual conference, and the long anticipated next generation NVIDIA Tesla GPU announcement was subsequently delayed.
+Due to the COVID-19 outbreak, GTC 2020 was shifted to an all virtual conference, and the long anticipated next generation NVIDIA GPU architecture announcement was subsequently delayed.
 However today, NVIDIA CEO Jensen Huang’s keynote took the virtual stage to announce NVIDIA’s all new GPU architecture, Ampere, and the first products that will be using it.
-At the center of this a new GPU, the NVIDIA A100, and the NVIDIA DGX™ A100 .
+At the center of this is a new GPU, the NVIDIA A100, and a new system, the NVIDIA DGX™ A100.

 Five Key Innovations of the NVIDIA A100 Tensor Core GPU

 The NVIDIA A100 GPU is a technical design breakthrough fueled by five key innovations:

 - NVIDIA Ampere architecture — At the heart of A100 is the NVIDIA Ampere GPU architecture, which contains more than 54 billion transistors, making it the world’s largest 7-nanometer processor.

 - Tensor Cores with TF32 — NVIDIA’s widely adopted Tensor Cores are now more flexible, faster and easier to use.
 Their expanded capabilities include new TF32 for AI (TensorFloat32), which allows for up to 20x the AI compute of FP32 precision compared to previous generation, without any code changes.
 In addition, Tensor Cores now support FP64, delivering up to 2.5x more compute than the previous generation for HPC applications.

 - Multi-instance GPU — MIG, a new technical feature, enables a single A100 GPU to be partitioned into as many as seven GPU instances so it can deliver varying degrees of compute for jobs of different sizes, providing optimal utilization and maximizing return on investment.